About Franklin County

 Property & Public Records

-The Franklin County Recorder's Office, located at 459 Main Street, Brookville, IN 47012, maintains all land records including deeds, mortgages, liens, easements, military discharge papers (DD-214s), and plat maps.
-The Recorder can be reached at (765) 647-4692.
+Franklin County Recorder's Office, Brookville, IN 47012, maintains all land records including deeds, mortgages, liens, easements, military discharge papers (DD-214s), and plat maps.
+The Recorder can be contacted through the office’s website.
 Indiana law requires recording of real estate transactions to provide public notice and establish priority of interests in property.
-The Recorder's office maintains indexed records dating back to the county's founding in 1811, with historical records available for genealogical and title research.
+The Recorder's office maintains indexed records dating back to Franklin County's founding in 1811, with historical records available for genealogical and title research.

 • Documents can be viewed online, though certified copies require an in-person or mail request with appropriate fees.